Hutchinson, Kansas: Transportation

-U.S. Route 50 runs east–west south of the city.
+US 50 runs east–west south of the city.
 K-96 approaches Hutchinson from the south, bypasses it to the west, and then turns northwest.
-Coming from the west, K-61 runs concurrently with U.S. 50, turns north and runs through the eastern part of the city, and then exits to the northeast.
+Coming from the west, K-61 runs concurrently with US 50, turns north and runs through the eastern part of the city, and then exits to the northeast.

-Reno County Area Transit (RCAT) provides local public transport bus service.
+Reno County Area Transit provides local public transport bus service.
 The agency operates three bus routes colored Red, Blue, and Yellow.
 Greyhound Lines offers long-distance bus service on its route through Hutchinson from Wichita to Pueblo.
 Bus service is provided daily towards Wichita and Salina by BeeLine Express (subcontractor of Greyhound Lines).

 Hutchinson Municipal Airport is located on the eastern side of the city.
 The airport is primarily utilized for general aviation.
 Therefore, residents typically use Wichita Dwight D. Eisenhower National Airport in Wichita for commercial travel.

 Three railroads serve Hutchinson.
 One is the La Junta Subdivision of the BNSF Railway which runs east–west through the city.
 Amtrak uses the La Junta Subdivision to provide passenger rail service.
 Hutchinson is a stop on the Southwest Chief, which provides daily train service between Chicago and Los Angeles.
 Another railroad serving Hutchinson is the Tucumcari Line of the Union Pacific Railroad, which runs northeast–southwest through the city.
 Lastly, Hutchinson is the terminus of two lines of the Kansas and Oklahoma Railroad: the Hutchinson Subdivision, which enters the city from the south, and the Great Bend Subdivision, which enters the city from the northwest.